7 Ways That Coffee Is Bad For Your Skin And Acne

 Again, insulin makes you produce excess oil, excess skin cells and makes your entire system more inflamed.
 One study even showed that healthy males who drank coffee had increased their resistance to insulin by 40% after they ate a meal with high glycemic content (a meal high in sugars).
 This means that they had high blood sugar levels for an extended period of time, which isn’t good for the body.
 This is just the result of one study done on this subject, and there have been many that prove the same thing.

 Now, if you eat a low carb diet, this isn’t a big problem for you.
 But the average person consumes a fair amount of carbs on a daily basis, including breads, pastas, potatoes and more.
 For those who eat these foods, coffee triggers insulin-resistance that, in turn, makes acne worse.

 Con 5: Coffee Messes Up Your Gut Flora

 Due to its high acidity, coffee messes up your gut flora.
 That means that acid kills off your stomach’s good bacteria, leaving room for the bad bacteria to flourish unchecked.
 This is a condition known as dysbiosis.

 This affects your body’s ability to absorb nutrients from food and produce B vitamins, which ultimately affects your overall health.
 Your skin and other organs require nutrients to be healthy and function normally, which is what the good gut flora in your body helps you to do.
-But when your gut flora is messed up, you face the risk of deficiencies, food malabsorption, leaky gut, other digestive issues and problems with your other organs as well, including your skin, leading to acne.
+But when your gut flora is messed up, you face the risk of deficiencies, food malabsorption, leaky gut, other digestive issues and problems with your other organs4 as well, including your skin, leading to acne.

 Some people try to fix this by increasing their probiotic intake.
 However, as long as they’re also consuming acidic foods and beverages like coffee, the probiotics don’t have much power to fix the problem.
 The only way to get real results is to cut things like coffee out of your diet.